 In therapy, I like to look at who you are and have been throughout your lifetime, from childhood until the present, to help us better learn to understand your belief systems about yourself, others, and the world around you that may contribute to unhealthy patterns that keep you stuck.
 Increasing the awareness of these will allow us to build towards your personal goals and values, develop new direction and ways of thinking and be in the world that enables you to feel success and happiness.
 You deserve this and more!

 I received a unique dual master’s degree in both social work and marriage and family therapy from the University of Louisville.
 From there, I was selected to join the prestigious post-graduate psychodynamic fellowship at The Menninger Clinic and was hired on thereafter as a staff clinician specializing in family/couples therapy, individual therapy, and group therapy leading Dialectical Behavioral Therapy and Self Compassion.
 In total, I have been practicing for 7 years in a variety of inpatient and outpatient settings.

 Approaches that I utilize heavily in therapy include a psychodynamic approach looking at our early childhood experiences and how they impact the defense profile that may now be limiting us, especially in our relationships with others and ourselves.
 I also utilize person-centered, relational, narrative, and emotionally-focused approaches to help clients through their therapeutic process.
 Additional modalities that I incorporate include DBT skills training and Self Compassion throughout sessions when applicable.
 My extensive license-level training in marriage and family therapy also makes me well equipped to work with families or couples (marital or pre-marital) facing family conflict or other difficulties related to communication, intimacy, infidelity, divorce, etc.

 Collaborative Assessment and Management of Suicidality, 2020

-I offer a free 15 minute screening to determine if we would be a good mutual fit for all perspective clients interested!
+I offer a free 15-minute screening to determine if we would be a good mutual fit for all prospective clients interested!